-Yet, despite all this, Faraday’s upbringing never stopped haunting him.
-Like most impoverished boys, he’d received little formal education.
-Hence, Faraday’s math skills left a lot to be desired.
-In 1846, he boldly proposed that visible light is a form of electromagnetic radiation.
-But because he couldn’t back up the idea with mathematics, his colleagues ignored it.
-Enter James Clerk Maxwell (1831-1879).
-Believing the older scientist’s hypothesis, this Scottish physicist & mathematician used ingenious equations to finally prove Faraday right eighteen years later.
+Despite his accomplishments, Faraday was self-conscious about having little formal education.
+His math skills left a lot to be desired.
+In 1846, he correctly proposed that visible light was a form of electromagnetic radiation, but because he couldn’t back it up with mathematical evidence, his colleagues ignored him.
+Scottish physicist James Clerk Maxwell later devised the equations to support Faraday’s theory 18 years later.

 “The work was repugnant to me,” he wrote, “chiefly from my not being able to see any meaning in the early steps in algebra.
 This impatience was very foolish, and in after years I have deeply regretted that I did not proceed far enough at least to understand something of the great leading principals of mathematics, for men thus endowed seem to have an extra sense.”

-In high school, the Scottish-born inventor of the telephone had a love-hate relationship with math.
-According to biographer Robert V. Bruce, Bell “enjoyed the intellectual exercise” of this subject, but was “bored and hence careless in working out the final answer once he learned the method.”
+In high school, Alexander Graham Bell had a love-hate relationship with math.
+According to biographer Robert V. Bruce, the Scottish-born educator and inventor of the telephone “enjoyed the intellectual exercise” of this subject, but was “bored and hence careless in working out the final answer once he learned the method.”
 His grades suffered accordingly.
-Bell’s mathematical aptitude never improved and, for a scientist, it would remain sub-par until the day he died.
+Bell’s mathematical aptitude never equaled that of his scientific peers.

-Horner’s success must have shocked his childhood teachers.
-The Montana native did poorly in school, which he found “extremely difficult because my progress in reading, writing, and mathematics was excruciatingly slow.”
-Teenage Horner flunked high school algebra, much to his math-savvy father’s disappointment.
-Horner would go on to flunk college seven times, and in fact, never graduated with a formal degree—which means any jobs in the field he was most passionate about weren't available to him.
-(Horner, who worked a series of odd jobs as a young man, eventually began writing “to every museum in the English-speaking world asking if they had any jobs open for anyone ranging from a technician to a director.”
-Clearly, it paid off.)
+Horner’s success in paleontology must have shocked his elementary school teachers.
+The Montana native found classes “extremely difficult because my progress in reading, writing, and mathematics was excruciatingly slow.”
+Horner would go on to flunk college courses and never graduated, throwing a wrench into his employment options.
+Horner eventually began writing “to every museum in the English-speaking world asking if they had any jobs open for anyone ranging from a technician to a director.”

-His educational woes remained a mystery until 1979, when Horner was diagnosed with dyslexia.
-“To this day, I struggle with the side-effects,” he says.
+The reason behind his educational struggle became clear in 1979 when Horner was diagnosed with dyslexia.
+“To this day, I struggle with the side effects,” he said.
 “Self-paced learning is a strategy that helps me cope.
 Audio books are also a very helpful technology.”

-The product of “relatively poor Southern schools,” Wilson admits that he “didn’t take algebra until my freshman year at the University of Alabama … I finally got around to calculus as a 32-year-old tenured professor at Harvard, where I sat uncomfortably in classes with undergraduate students only a bit more than half my age.
+Wilson admitted that he “didn’t take algebra until my freshman year at the University of Alabama … I finally got around to calculus as a 32-year-old tenured professor at Harvard, where I sat uncomfortably in classes with undergraduate students only a bit more than half my age.
 A couple of them were students in a course on evolutionary biology I was teaching.
 I swallowed my pride and learned calculus.”
 While playing catch-up, he was “never more than a C student.”

-For numerophobic science majors, he offers this tip: “The longer you wait to become at least semiliterate in math, the harder the language of mathematics will be to master … But it can be done, and at any age.”
+For numerophobic science majors, Wilson offered this tip: “The longer you wait to become at least semiliterate in math, the harder the language of mathematics will be to master … But it can be done, and at any age.”